 With any luck, your Poinsettias have made it through the holidays unscathed, and you are wondering what to do with them now.
-Many people treat them as a “seasonal” florist plant, discarding them and replacing them next year with new ones.
+Many people treat them as a “seasonal” florist plant and discard them, replacing them next year with new ones.
 However, if you hate throwing perfectly good plants away, you might be interested in learning how to keep your Poinsettia growing until next Christmas, and how to make it bloom again.
 Here are some steps to help you succeed:

 - Locate a sunny window to grow your Poinsettia in until temperatures remain above 55 degrees outside, at which time you can move it out to better growing conditions for the summer.
 (Morning sun is best)